WayZimChu/vector/README.md

 Vector is an interface to find a place to meet between two points of location.

-Time spent: **X** hours spent in total
+Time spent: **1** mythical man hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] GPS capability: User can get current location.
+- [ ] User can get current location
+- [ ] User can get input a friend's location & get a midpoint
+- [ ] User can get friends location from a list of friends
 - [ ] User can choose the type of meeting point (ex: bar, coffee shop, library).
-- [ ] User can pull a list of businesses around a radius of the meeting point using Yelp API.
+- [ ] User can pull a list of businesses around a radius of the meeting point.
-- [ ] Use the Google Maps API to calculate the midpoint to meet between two location points.
-- [ ] Friends view controller
-- [ ] Maps view controller
-- [ ] Businesses view controller
+- [ ] Users can access detailed view of midpoint location(s)
-- [ ] Details view for business (friends can decide whether or not it is accepted)
-- [ ] Using parse as a server backbone in order to get updates on GPS locations of others.

 The following **optional** features are implemented:

+- [ ] User can adjust midpoint based on time and/or distance
 - [ ] User can can choose method of transportation.
-- [ ] User can get GPS Tracking of 2nd user's location
+- [ ] Friends locations update based on their GPS location

 The following **additional** features are implemented: